The Concept of Dark Energy is not Based on the Principles of Physics: Cosmological Data Can be clearly Explained Without this Concept: Why physicists decided to describe cosmological data with dark energy

+It is well known that Einstein originally thought that our universe was stationary.
+Then, as follows from his equations, this can only be if $\Lambda\neq 0$ \cite{EinsteinLambda}.
+However, when Einstein visited Hubble at his Mount Wilson Observatory and Hubble showed him the results of observations \cite{Hubble}, then, according to Gamov's recollections, Einstein said that his statement that $\Lambda\neq 0$ was the biggest blunder of his life.
+After that, the mainstream literature (including textbooks) began to claim that $\Lambda=0$ is a necessary condition.
+The main argument in favor of this statement was that curvature of space-time is created by matter and so, the empty space-time should be the flat Minkowski space.

+Let us discuss this argument from the point of view of the principles of physics.
+According to these principles, the definition of any physical quantity is a description of the way of measuring this quantity.
+From this point of view, the question arises what physical meaning the background space-time has and why many physicists believe that we live in some kind of background space.
+When there are many particles in the world, it may seem that they are in some kind of space-time background.
+However, coordinates of background space are not directly measurable physical quantities, only particle coordinates are such quantities (in the approximation when well-defined operators of such coordinates exist).

+Therefore, the question arises whether the concept of background space itself is fundamental and whether fundamental physical theory needs this concept at all.
+In classical field theories, the coordinates of background space do not have a direct physical meaning since they are not directly measured but indirectly they have a physical meaning: they are built into the mathematical technique that allows to calculate the coordinates of real particles.

+From a mathematical point of view, one can also consider the case of empty spaces, that is, spaces in which there are no particles.
+However, these cases have no physical meaning since it is impossible to carry out measurements in spaces that exist only in our imagination.
+Therefore, discussions about whether empty space can be curved or flat also have no physical meaning.

+Let us also make the following remarks.
+At present, there are no universal theories in physics that work for all values of the parameters included in such theories.
+For example, nonrelativistic theory cannot be extrapolated to cases when speeds are comparable to $c$ and classical physics cannot be extrapolated for describing energy levels of the hydrogen atom.
+GR is a successful classical (non-quantum) theory for describing macroscopic phenomena where large masses (stars and planets) are present, but the extrapolation of GR to the case of empty space is not physical.

-Several authors criticized this approach from the following considerations.
-GR without the contribution of $\Lambda$ has been confirmed with a high accuracy in experiments in the Solar System.
-If $\Lambda$ is as small as it has been observed, it can have a significant effect only at cosmological distances while for experiments in the Solar System the role of such a small value is negligible.
-The authors of \cite{Lambda} titled ''Why All These Prejudices Against a Constant?'' note that it is not clear why we should think that only a special case $\Lambda=0$ is allowed.
-If we accept the theory containing the gravitational constant $G$ which is taken from outside, then why can't we accept a theory containing two independent constants?
+The claim that $\Lambda$ must be zero has also been criticized by several authors (e.g. the authors of \cite{Rovelli} titled “Why All These Prejudices Against a Constant?”) on the following grounds: GR without the contribution of $\Lambda$ has been confirmed with a good accuracy in experiments in the Solar System.
+If $\Lambda$ is as small as it has been observed then it can have a significant effect only at cosmological distances while for experiments in the Solar System the role of such a small value is negligible.
+That is why it is not clear why we should think that only a special case $\Lambda=0$ is allowed.
+If we accept the theory containing a gravitational constant G which cannot be calculated and is taken from the outside then why can’t we accept a theory containing two independent constants?